Canada, Nova Scotia: Cabot Trail Bike Tour

 A nicely undulating ride along the East Coast follows the initial climb over Cape Smokey.
 You can choose to ease the ride with a transfer up and over Smokey.
 Enjoy a picnic at Indian Brook or an interesting café in the middle of nowhere, and finish at a secluded inn on the shores of St. Anne’s Bay.
 BD

 On this morning’s ride to Baddeck, you can stop to visit the Gaelic College Great Hall of the Clans Museum, or if you are already in Baddeck, visit the Alexander Graham Bell Museum.
 Bell’s airplane, the Silver Dart, was airborne about the same time as the Kitty Hawk.
-There are good lunch options to choose from in the waterfront village of Baddeck, before climbing over Hunter’s Mountain (152m/500ft.) and along Middle River Valley to finish your activity with a refreshing swim in Lake O’Law.
-Your adventure concludes this afternoon at your inn in the Margaree Valley, from where the optional transfer to Halifax departs.
+There are good lunch options to choose from in the waterfront village of Baddeck, before returning to Glenora or Halifax with our free shuttle..
 B

 All details and pricing are subject to change without notice.